 Patagonia is one of the best brands for durable, long-lasting outdoor apparel.
 And the Better Sweater is no different.
 Their women’s pullover fits snug to provide unmatched warmth.

 A durable, waterproof rain jacket is one of the best investments a hiker can make.
-Many cheaper rain jackets aren’t truly waterproof and won’t stay dry in heavy rains.
+Unfortunately, many cheaper rain jackets aren’t genuinely waterproof and won’t stay dry in heavy rains.
 That’s why every hiker should invest in a rain jacket with Gore-Tex, weatherproof technology that seals out water.

 But a high-quality rain jacket doesn’t have to come at a high price.
 REI makes excellent store-brand rain jackets.
-At the price point, there’s no better pick than the REI XeroDry Rain Jacket.
+At the price point, there’s no better pick than the REI XeroDry Rain Jacket, making it a perfect choice in hiking gifts for men.

-The REI XeroDry Rain Jacket comes with core ventilation and is totally rainproof and affordable.
+The REI XeroDry Rain Jacket comes with core ventilation and is rainproof and affordable.

 Down is one of the “holy grail” hiking materials and should be in every hiker’s closet.